jenkinsci/bom/RELEASING.md

 ###### When to Consider a Rollback

-Consider rolling back a dependency update when:

-- The updated dependency causes test failures in downstream plugins
-- The update introduces breaking changes that affect plugin compatibility
-- Critical functionality is broken after the dependency update
-- The issue cannot be quickly resolved and is blocking the release process
+A dependency update should be reverted when it results in persistent test failures in the plugin BOM.

 ###### Rollback Process